baratgabor/FileConverter3D/README.md

 Has transformation matrix based mesh transformation capability that doesn't have any external dependencies.

-Not really optimized, besides "don't be an idiot" sort of basic sensibilities.
+Not really optimized, besides "don't be an idiot" sort of basic concerns.

 (I think this structure makes it feasible to implement direct transcoding with a sliding window (without loading the full model into memory).
 It could still support transformations too, since a transformation decorator could be used on top of the vertex and normal stream.
 I might look into this later.)